gitlabhq/gitlabhq/doc/user/admin_area/settings/usage_statistics.md

 GitLab can inform you when an update is available and the importance of it.

-No information other than the GitLab version and the instance's domain name are collected.
+No information other than the GitLab version and the instance's hostname (through the HTTP referer) are collected.

 In the **Overview** tab you can see if your GitLab version is up to date.
 There